-For this year's publication, we have adopted the Care Quality Commission standard for reporting comparative performance, based on calculation of expected ranges, adjusted for over-dispersion.
+We have continued to use an adapted version of the Care Quality Commission4 standard for reporting comparative performance, based on calculation of expected ranges, adjusted for overdispersion.

 A standard technique for comparing organisations' performance to the national mean is to identify the range of scores (for a given size of organisation) outside of which there is evidence that the score is different to the national mean (i.e. it is statistically significantly different).
 The problem with this method is that when the sample size is large and standard errors on organisational scores are small a large number of organisations may be flagged as outliers even when their score is close to the national mean.
 This variation in organisational performance gives rise to over-dispersion, i.e. there is more variation in the scores than described by the binomial distribution.